Audiences vs. segments

 To add a user profile filter:

-Step 2: Create your filter using the filter type, operator, and value fields provided.
-To include multiple values in a filter, select or enter the additional values in the property or value box.
+- Create your filter using the filter type, operator, and value fields provided.
+To include multiple values in a filter, select or enter the additional values in the value box.

 User behavior filters